I know the feeling: this team is too bright, too talented, to be missing like this.

 Amy Kennedy spent 35 years in technical product leadership in financial services, including 25 years leading remote and nationally distributed teams before remote work became a standard management challenge.
 She learned what it takes to keep distributed teams from losing ground: decisions that “stick” across time and distance, progress that doesn’t fall apart between handoffs, and context that survives when people change.

 She works with individuals whose strong work isn’t reaching the people who need to see it, with team leaders whose capable teams keep stalling before the work is complete, and with organizational leaders trying to build reliable performance across distributed teams.
-In every engagement, the goal is the same: work that doesn’t have to be redone, decisions that stay made, and progress that builds.
+In every engagement, the goal is the same: a team that finishes what it starts, with decisions that stay made and progress that builds.

 If that describes where you are, the diagnostic is the right place to start.